 White Plains, NY 10605

-- Free diagnostic radiographs and CT scan for dental implant evaluation
+- Includes an Examination, Radiographs, CT scan necessary for dental implant evaluation and Detailed Treatment Plan

 Dental Implants are on the cutting-edge of tooth replacement technology.
 Dr. Sandak and Dr. Vossughi are dedicated to providing their patients with optimal solution to their dental health needs, which is why they often recommend dental implants.

 Losing teeth can be a traumatic experience.
 They are here to help their patients regain their smile and confidence back.
 There are also important health reasons to replace missing teeth with dental implants.

 Once a tooth is lost, several things begin to happen that are not immediately noticeable to a patient and which can have a significant negative effect on both health and appearance.
 Tooth roots not only help to hold teeth in place but they are also critical in maintaining health in the surrounding gums and supporting bone structures.
 Once a tooth is lost, the jawbone starts shrinking.
 This bone loss can compromise the integrity of neighboring tooth roots and tooth stability and cause the “sunken” look which appears in people who have lost several or all of their teeth.

 Dental implants help maintain and strengthen bone structure.
 This means they do much more than replace the missing tooth – they also protect the adjacent teeth by preserving the bone structure.